jtilly/knitroR/README.md

 ```

 ##Acknowledgement
-Romain Francois has a [Knitro package](https://github.com/romainfrancois/KNITRO/) that helped me a lot to better understand how to get knitro to work in R. His package allows you to register an R function as knitro's callback.
+Romain Francois has a [Knitro package](https://github.com/romainfrancois/KNITRO/) that helped me a lot to better understand how to get Knitro to work in R. His package allows you to register an R function as knitro's callback.
 His package is probably superior to mine along every imaginable dimension.
 So go check it out!